vorakl/vorakl.github.io/src/content/articles/base94.rst

 |

 It might seem that Base94 is not the limit.
-If the first 32 Ascii codes are control characters and there are 256 codes in total, what stops one from using an alphabet of 256 - 32 = 224 symbols?
+If the first 32 ASCII codes are control characters and there are 256 codes in total, what stops one from using an alphabet of 256 - 32 = 224 symbols?
 There is a reason.
-Not all of 224 `Ascii codes`_ have printable characters.
+Not all of 224 `ASCII codes`_ have printable characters.
 In general, only 7 bits (0..127) are standardized and the rest (128..255) is used for the variety of locales, e.g. Koi8-R, Windows-1251, etc. That means, only 128 - 32 = 96 are available in the standardized range.
-In addition, the Ascii code 32 is the space character and 127 doesn't have a visible character either.
+In addition, the ASCII code 32 is the space character and 127 doesn't have a visible character either.
 Hense, 96 - 2 gives us that 94 printable characters which have the same association with their codes on all possible machines.

 Solution
 ========

 `This solution`_ is pretty simple but this simplicity also puts a significant computational constraint.
 The whole input file can be treated as one big number with a base 256.
 It might easily be areally big number required thousands of bits.
 Then, we just need to convert this big number to a different base.
 That's it.
 And Python3 makes it even simpler!
 Usually, conversions between different bases are done via an intermediate Base10.
-The good news is that Python3 has built-in support for big numbers calculations (it is integrated with Int), and the Int class has a method that reads any number of bytes and automatically represents them in a Base10 big number with a desired endian.
-So, all these complications are able to implement in just two lines of code, which is pretty amazing!
+The good news is that Python3 has built-in support for big numbers calculations (it is integrated with Int), and the Int class has a method that reads any number of bytes and automatically represents them in a big Base10 number with a desired endian.
+So, all these complications are able to be implemented in just two lines of code, which is pretty amazing!

 .. code-block:: python